CrowdStrike/falconpy/samples/authentication/README.md

 ```

 #### Example decryption
-Decryping a file can be performed by providing a key, a source and a target file.
+Decrypting a file can be performed by providing a key, a source and a target file.
 For our examples, we'll use the cipher text file, `cipher.txt` we created above.

 ```shell
 python3 aes_file_crypt.py -k MySuperSecretKey -s cipher.txt -t decrypted.txt -d